sez11a/liferay-docs/userGuide/en/chapters/02-web-content-management.markdown

 Web Content Default Display Pages

 A new feature in Liferay 6.1 is the ability to determine where the web conents will be displayed when linked from other pages.
-We have added the concept of Canonical URL, which is a unique URL for the articles that will redirect the visitor to the default display page of the article.
+We have added the concept of the Canonical URL, which is a unique URL for the articles that will redirect the visitor to the default display page of the article.

 The best way to explain this is with a real use case.
 Imagine you have a news paper and you have a sports section and a technology section.
 You add a Sports page and a Tech page to your site, each one with a especific banner and look and feel.

 Now you want that all your sports articles are shown in its page and the same for tech, but you know that in Liferay, articles are not related to pages: you can add an article as many times as you need in different web content displays portlets or in configured asset publishers, and this continues beign like that: you can add it in all the places you want, but the problem is that in case you have a “View in context” link where will you show your article?
 That's where default display page comes into the game: for each article we define the default display page and it will be shown there.

 Many questions up to now, I guess: How to create a display page?
 What happens when a web content is given a DDP?

 How to create a display page